Rule 3301-35-07 | Data-driven improvement.

 (2) Shared with parents, staff, students, and other stakeholders in accordance with state and federal laws protecting student privacy; and

-(3) Used to improve the school district's performance.
+(3) Used to improve the school district's or school's performance.

 (E) The school district or school shall evaluate organizational effectiveness by analyzing key measures of its systems, operations and support services and use the data to drive improvement.

-(F) The department of education may conduct site evaluations of school districts and schools.
+(F) The department of education may conduct site evaluations of school districts and schools, or, for chartered nonpublic schools, site visits of schools.

-(1) When the department of education conducts a site evaluation of a school district or school, the superintendent shall be informed in advance of the site evaluation dates and procedures.
+(1) When the department of education conducts a site evaluation of a school district or school or the site visit of a chartered nonpublic school, the superintendent shall be informed in advance of the site evaluation or site visit dates and procedures.

-(2) A written report of the results of the school district site evaluation shall be sent to the superintendent and the president of the board of education.
-The state superintendent shall also be informed of the results.
-The site evaluation report may include recommendations for revision of the school districts continuous improvement plan and implementation process.
+(2) A written report of the results of the school district site evaluation or site visit shall be sent to the superintendent and the president of the board of education or, for a chartered nonpublic school, the principal or building administrator of the chartered nonpublic school.
 The school district shall schedule a public meeting to be held within ninety days of the reports receipt to discuss the reports recommendations with the public.
 The superintendent shall notify parents and other stakeholders of the meetings place, date and time.

-(3) The school district shall prepare a written plan for responding to the reports recommendations and submit it to the department of education.
+(3) The school district or school shall prepare a written plan for responding to the reports recommendations and submit it to the department of education.

 (4) The department of education may conduct additional on-site verification to review progress.